zowe/docs-site/docs/user-guide/configuring-zowe-server.md

 ***Example*** Executing the command `zowe-install-proc.sh MYUSERID.ZWE USER.PROCLIB` copies the PDS member `MYUSERID.ZWE.SZWESAMP(ZWESVSTC)` to `USER.PROCLIB(ZSWESAMP)`

+There are two ways in which the started task can be executed.

+### Starting Zowe from a USS shell

+From a USS shell issue the command `<zowe-instance-dir>/zowe-start.sh` to launch the started task `ZWESVSTC`.
+This will the configuration values from the `zowe-instance.env` file in the zowe instance directory.

+### Starting Zowe with a /S TSO command

+If you issue the SDSF command `/S ZWESVSETC` will fail because the script needs to know the instance directory containing the configuration details.

-You can tailor the JCL at this line
+If you have a default instance directory you wish you always start Zowe with you can tailor the JCL member `ZWESVSTC` at this line

 ```
 //ZWESVSTC   PROC INSTANCE='{{instance_directory}}'
 ```

 to replace the `instance_directory` with the location of the Zowe instanceDir that contains the configurable Zowe instance directory.

-If this value is not specified in the JCL, in order  tostart the Zowe server from SDSF you will need to and the INSTANCE parameter on the START command when you start Zowe in SDSF:
+If the JCL value `instance-directory` is not specified in the JCL, in order to start the Zowe server from SDSF you will need to and the INSTANCE parameter on the START command when you start Zowe in SDSF:

 ```
-/S ZWESVSTC,INSTANCE='$ZOWE_INSTANCE_DIR'
+/S ZWESVSTC,INSTANCE='$ZOWE_INSTANCE_DIR',JOBNAME='ZWEXSV'
 ```

+The `JOBNAME='ZWEXSV'` is optional and the started task will operate correctly without it, however having it specified ensures that the address spaces will be prefixed with `ZWEXSV` which makes them easier to find in SDSF or locate in RMF records.

 ### Configuring ZWESVSTC to run under the correct user ID